google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

   <option>So</option>
 </select>

 `<select>` is able to style _itself_ differently based on the attributes you declare on it.
-Web components style themselves too by using `:host`.
+Web components can style themselves too, by using the `:host` selector.

 **Example** - a component styling itself